VarenTechInternship/greeterguru/README.md

 ```bash
 $ bin/install-2.sh
 ```
-NOTE: To uninstall OpenCV and the virtual environment, simply run the command below - this may be necessary if the installation process fails partway through
+NOTE: To uninstall OpenCV and the virtual environment run the following command - this may be necessary if the installation process fails partway through
 ```bash
 $ bin/uninstall.sh
 ```